 Suddenly an esteemed colleague stands up and severely criticizes all your efforts in front of all your peers.

-Seligman underwent this exact challenge in 1975 at Oxford University.
+Imagine had difficult it was for Seligman, when he underwent this exact challenge (above) in 1975 at Oxford University.

 He realized he could easily become defensive and depressed – telling himself a pathetic loser’s tale of permanent career ruin.